Prev heroicrelics.org

 Lunar Roving Vehicle Fender Repair - Apollo 17

 Just after unloading the Lunar Roving Vehicle (LRV), Apollo 17 commander Eugene Cernan accidentally knocked off the right-rear fender extension.
 He taped it back on but it fell of later, and the wheel kicked a plume of fine lunar dust over the rover and its occupants.
-At the suggestion of technicians on Earth, Cernan and lunar module pilot Harrison Schmitt taped together several plastic-coated map sheets to make a replacement fender extension.
+At the suggestion of technicians on Earth, Cernan and Lunar Module pilot Harrison Schmitt taped together several plastic-coated map sheets to make a replacement fender extension.

 Shown here are a spare wheel and fender and a fender extension brought back from Apollo 17, and the replacement for the extension made of map sheets and tape on the moon.